ian9696/Sudoku-Solver/README.md

 ```
 $ python3 <Sudoku.in> <Sudoku.out>
 ```
-The solver will read from <Sudoku.in> and auto-detect the size of the puzzle.
+The counter will read from <Sudoku.in> and auto-detect the size of the puzzle.

-A solution is written to <Sudoku.out>, which looks like the following.
+The number of feasible solutions is written to <Sudoku.out>, which looks like the following.
 ```
 125
 ```